ucfopen/UDOIT/HEROKU.md

 #### Scoped Developer Keys
 If you'd like to use this option, you'll need set the following scopes for your developer key.
+You also need to check "Allow Include Parameters"

 * Assignments
 	* url:GET|/api/v1/courses/:course_id/assignments
 	* url:GET|/api/v1/courses/:course_id/assignments/:id